 John is an international lawyer with many years’ experience of criminal justice and related issues arising in fragile and conflict-affected states.
-After practising at the Bar in crime, employment and immigration, he held legal positions in the United Nations for 19 years and since 2015 he has undertaken assignments for the UK Stabilisation Unit as a Deployable Civilian Expert.
+After practising at the Bar in crime, employment and immigration, he held legal positions in the United Nations for 19 years.
+Since 2015 he has undertaken short-term assignments for various agencies including the UK Stabilisation Unit.
 John accepts instructions in public international law, international criminal law, international humanitarian law, human rights, immigration and extradition/mutual legal assistance.

 Since 1996 John has frequently contributed to judicial reform, legislative drafting and institutional development.
 He was extensively engaged in the reform of criminal legislation in both Bosnia and Herzegovina and Kosovo.
 Shortly after the establishment of UNMIK he had a managerial role in the re-establishment of the prosecutorial and judicial system in Kosovo.
 He has also worked on reform of the justice sector in Bosnia and Herzegovina, Ukraine and the Occupied Palestinian Territories.

 At a time when the UN Interim Administration in Kosovo had an executive mandate he performed a range of functions in criminal justice that government lawyers would ordinarily be responsible for.
 These concerned such matters as extradition and international legal assistance as well as sensitive individual cases often involving human rights.

 John has taught adults for 40 years in a considerable variety of contexts.
 As well as training members of the Malian Armed Forces, he has frequently given seminars and lectures on international criminal law and transitional justice.
 Since 2020 he has acted as a pro bono consultant for the Truth, Reconciliation and National Unity Commission of Seychelles and he was formerly a member of the Drafting Committee of the Bar Human Rights Committee.